 It’s no secret that we’re moving toward a paperless world.
 From television and social media to shopping and ordering takeout, we are all relying on the internet more than ever.
 A study by TSYS of 1,000 Americans found that 75% of people would rather pay by card than with paper bills and coins.
 Another study conducted by ACI Worldwide revealed that Americans are paying 56% of all their bills online.
-If such a large portion of Americans want to pay for things using paperless methods, why should rent be an exception?
+If such a large portion of Americans want to pay for things using paperless methods, why should collecting rent online be an exception?

 Collecting rent online brings significant benefits to landlords and property managers.
 Still, getting setup can feel like a black box.
 Fortunately, beginning to accept rent payments online doesn’t need to be overly burdensome or stressful.
 Let’s review the various online payment and collection methods available to you, the benefits and drawbacks of each, and how you can get setup for easier rent payments.

 Let’s start by exploring the three primary online payment methods and the pros and cons of each.
 You’ll be better equipped to determine which is the best fit for you as you wade into the pool of online collection.